refinajs/refina/docs/guide/essentials/rendering-basics.md

 You can use the `_.$cls` directive to add classes to the next component, and `_.$css` to add styles.

-The styles and classes will be applied to the [main element](./component.md#main-element) of the following component.
+The styles and classes will be applied to the [primary element](./component.md#primary-element) of the following component.

 :::tip